 Set up a budget

 The first thing you need to decide is your budget.
-It varies from people to people but also depends on the purpose of buying.
+It varies from person to person but also depends on the purpose of buying.
 Have a quick look around on the mattress market to get an idea about prices and set up the budget you are willing to spend on your purchase.
 Stick to the range you determined.
 Stay focused, and always keep in mind:

 - Prices grow with the size.
 Shopping for a Queen size usually reasonable than buying a King or California king one